 $35 (same low price for US and International orders)

 It’s recommended that you register before May 13th so you get your envelope and goodies in time for the event.
-Register sooner if you live in a remote location.
+Register sooner if you live in a remote location or outside the US.

 What You’ll Need:

-- Computer or mobile device with internet access, video camera, and microphone.
+- Video/Audio: Computer or mobile device with internet access, video camera, and microphone.
 Zoom web conferencing is used for these online classes..